rocamocha/Fatecasted/Core Design/The Play Area.md

 # Fatelines
 Each player has 3 Fatelines.

+Only one fateline or card in hand may be triggered per action or response during the [[Gameplay#Action|Action]] phase.
+>[!caution] When stacking or seeding fates, the card is played face down.
+---
+### Fate Seeding
-*Fate seeding* refers to playing a new fate into an empty fateline.
+*Fate seeding* refers to playing a fate card into an empty fateline.
+### Fate Stacking
 *Fate stacking* refers to playing a fate into a non-empty fateline.
 Stacked fates are specific to the fateline onto which they were stacked.

-Only one fateline or card in hand may be triggered per action or response during the [[Gameplay#Action|Action]] phase.